KHN190/lox-sharp/README.md

 ## What is this for?

-My personal goal is to implement a Lox interpreter in C# and later a VM in C++ (sorry but I have changed my mind a bit after finding out [Rust](https://www.rust-lang.org)...), following this fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
-I never managed to finish a compiler book before, but Bob's book is the best!
+My personal goal is to implement a Lox interpreter in C# and later a VM in C++ (I may also want to do it in [Rust](https://www.rust-lang.org)...), following the fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
+I never managed to finish a compiler book, but Bob's book is the best!

 ## How do I Run?